Bajaj Finserv: History

 The financial services and wind energy businesses were transferred to Bajaj Finserv Limited (BFL) as part of the concluded demerger from Bajaj Auto Limited, approved by the High Court of Judicature at Bombay by its order dated 18 December 2007.
 It is a financial conglomerate with stakes in the financing sector (Bajaj Finance), the life insurance business (Bajaj Life Insurance), the general insurance business (Bajaj General Insurance), and the mutual fund business (Bajaj Finserv Mutual Funds).

 Bajaj Holdings and Investments Limited (BHIL) came into existence when the original company separated its auto and finance assets.
-This new entity, BHIL is the parent company which holds 39.29% stake in Bajaj Finserv and now holds surplus cash and investments with the purpose of providing financial support to the auto and/or finance business or exploring fresh business prospects.
-The BHIL has been registered as a Non–Banking Financial Company (NBFC) under the Registration No. N–13.01952 dated 29 October 2009 with Reserve Bank of India (RBI).
+This new entity, BHIL is the parent company which holds 39.29% stake in Bajaj Finserv.

-Starting in 2017, Bajaj Finserv adopted blockchain technology for services like travel insurance, allowing claim resolution before customer registration.
-By 2023, they had extended blockchain's utility to enhance trader and customer connections.

 Apart from financial services, it is also active in wind energy generation with an installed capacity of 65.2 MW.

-In the quarterly results for June 2022, the company's board of directors has approved the sub-division of its equity shares in a ratio of 1:5.
+As of January 2026, Bajaj Finserv acquires Allianz SE's stake.
+Fifty percent of the stake in Bajaj Financial Distributors (BFDL), ended a joint-venture and took full ownership of the business.